3DP-Tech/3D-Printer-Board/README.md

 # 3D-Printer-Board
 Check out my [3DP Tech You Tube channel](https://www.youtube.com/playlist?list=PLOfiVhkRK3Go6M8yRqPx5GOqqJWyXBp_2).
-This repository contains support files for the "Build a 3D Printer Controller Board" series.
+This repository contains support files for the "Build a 3D Printer Control Board" series.

 In this video series I explore the electronics of a 3D printer.
-I review the components that make up the controller board and explain how they interact with the firmware to control the 3D printer.
-I show you how to build a complete controller board for a 3D printer on a solderless breadboard.
+I review the components that make up the control board and explain how they interact with the firmware to control a 3D printer.
+Finally, I show you how to build a complete control board for a 3D printer on a solderless breadboard.

 ## Episode Index